 Regular dental visits are important for young children

-You should make an appointment for your first child’s dental visit when you see their first milk teeth.
-Your dentist is there to help in the prevention of tooth decay while at the same time identifying any other dental issues like the development of crooked or misaligned teeth.
+If you are serious about how to help your children avoid tooth decay then you should make an appointment for your first child’s dental visit when you see their first milk teeth.
+Your dentist is there to help in the prevention of tooth decay.
+They can also help identify any other dental issues like the development of crooked or misaligned teeth.